 Finding Keepers of Tradition

-This web site draws from ongoing fieldwork by folklorists at the Massachusetts
+This web site draws from ongoing fieldwork by folklorists at the Mass

 Cultural Council.
 Our field research takes us into peoples homes, kitchens, dance halls, boat yards, places of worship, and festival sites places where folk art is produced, used and valued.
 We identify, talk with, photograph, and record people practicing folk art traditions, with the goal of understanding these practices from an insider's point of view.